 A summa cum laude and Phi Beta Kappa graduate of the University of Pennsylvania, he received a Juris Doctor from NYU School of Law, where he was a Root-Tilden-Kern Scholar.
 In 2023, he received an honorary doctorate from Cambridge College.

-Iván currently serves on the Board of Ambassadors of Eastern Bank; the Board of Directors of the New England Foundation for the Arts (NEFA); and the Advisory Board of the Institute of Contemporary Art / Boston.
-He was recently appointed to the Governing Council of the Mass Cultural Council.
+Iván currently serves on the Board of Ambassadors of Eastern Bank; the Board of Directors of the New England Foundation for the Arts (NEFA); the Advisory Board of the Institute of Contemporary Art / Boston; and the Governing Council of the Mass Cultural Council.
 He also serves on the Board of Trustees of Crossroads, a youth empowerment summer camp.

-Iván recently published a book about his dog, Obie’s Adventures in the Berkshires.
-The book was selected as a 2024 Next Generation Indie Book Award finalist for LGBTQ+ Fiction.
+Iván is the author of Obie’s Adventures in the Berkshires, a 2024 Next Generation Indie Book Awards finalist for LGBTQ+ Fiction.

 Academic Appointments: